blauskaerm/clog/README.md

 # Embedded applications

-Its possible to use clog in embedded applications.
-The library depends on `snprintf()` so newlib or other library is requiered.
+It's possible to use clog in embedded applications.
+The library depends on `snprintf()` so newlib or similar library is required.

 Disable syslog integration by setting environment variable `CLOG_DISABLE_SYSLOG` to "y".